 Air Fryer Salmon is a heartbreaker.
 Utterly tender and flaky inside, with a blush of crispness on top, it is so darn delicious it will make it basically impossible for you to ever order salmon in a restaurant again.

+- Make the Most of Your Air Fryer.
 A firm believer that you don’t need to arm yourself with an array of fancy gadgets to cook a fantastic meal, I generally loathe purchasing new kitchen appliances.
+Salmon in the air fryer is so good, it alone makes your purchase worthwhile!
+(FYI, this is the model I eventually bought).

 How to Cook Salmon in the Air Fryer

 - Salmon.
-I prefer to cook this salmon with skin on, as the fillet holds together more easily, and I find skin-on salmon turns out more moist and flaky results than salmon with the skin removed.
-Once the salmon is cooked, it will flake away from the skin easily.
-For the best taste, seek out fresh salmon that is sustainably sourced (it feels good to do too!).
-A delicious protein, salmon is rich in omega-3 fatty acids.
+I prefer to cook this salmon with skin on, as the fillet holds together more easily, and I find skin-on salmon yields more moist and flaky results than salmon with the skin removed.
+For the best taste, seek out fresh salmon that is sustainably sourced.
+A delicious protein, salmon is rich in omega-3 fatty acids (which are heart healthy), B vitamins, potassium, and is naturally gluten-free and low carb.

 - Brown Sugar or Honey.
 Brown sugar or honey gives the salmon the perfect amount of sweetness and helps it caramelize.